dvcoders/15fa-intro-web/README.md

 ### What is an IP Address?

-An IP Address is a unique number assinged to a device which connects to a comptuer network.
+An IP Address is a unique number assigned to a device which connects to a computer network.

 **Todo**